- Accepts funding requests that accomplish the foundation’s mission to improve the health and welfare of horses.

 - Prioritizes requests that impact horses on a national and international scope, or where emergency funding is needed.

 - The AAEP Foundation will not grant funds for the following:

-- Unwanted/Retirement Horse Programs - To facilities or programs that care for unwanted or retirement horses.
-This includes horses that may have been abandoned, abused or neglected.
-The AAEP Foundation focuses its efforts and funds for this population of horses through its assistance to the Unwanted Horse Coalition and related programs.
+- Unwanted/Retirement Horse Programs – facilities or programs that care for unwanted or retirement horses.
+This includes horses that may have been abandoned, abused, or neglected.

-- Unsolicited Equine Research - For individual equine research projects that it has not solicited directly through a call for pre-proposals.
-However, the Foundation will consider applications for emergency research and for projects or events that support the coordination of equine research (i.e. equine research workshops and symposiums that assist with the prioritization, education and/or collaboration of equine research for the industry).
+- Unsolicited Equine Research – Individual equine research projects that have not been solicited directly through a call for pre-proposals, such as the Foundation's graduate student/resident research grant - see below.
+However, the Foundation will consider applications for emergency research and for equine research workshops that assist with the prioritization, education, and/or collaboration of equine research.

 Funding Application (Microsoft Word version)

 Equitarian Support – programs that benefit working equids of the world, particularly those in impoverished areas.
 Priority is given to programs with the broadest reach or that work toward sustainability within the population visited.